 This page provides links to networks for health professionals working in LMIC or involved in overseas aid.

-See this page of the MSF website for information about the requirments for joining their cause as an anaesthetist, and why you are needed:
+See this page of the MSF website for information about joining their cause as an anaesthetist:

-The video above shows Anesthetist Kevin Baker talking about his experiences treating patients and training staff in Libya.
+In the video above, anaesthetist Kevin Baker talks about his experiences treating patients and training staff in Libya.

 For more videos like this, check out the Médecins Sans Frontières Australia & New Zealand YouTube channel.